terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

 +++

-### Development of the New DSpace 7 User Interface, Tim Donohue
+### Development of the New DSpace 7 User Interface

+* Talk: Development of the New DSpace 7 User Interface
+  * Tim Donohue, DuraSpace

 +++

 ### Lightning Talks 1 (Tuesday PM)

 * Talk: Digital Data Services
-  * Kate Dohe and Ben Wallberg
+  * Kate Dohe and Ben Wallberg, U of Maryland
 * Talk: Data migration from DSpace 5 to Dspace 6
-  * Zhongda Zhang
+  * Zhongda Zhang, U of Oklahoma
 * Symplectic Elements at Virginia Tech
-  * Anne Lawrence
+  * Anne Lawrence, Virginia Tech
 * Talk: Advocating for DSpace when choosing between systems
-  * Tom Hutchinson
+  * Tom Hutchinson, Swarthmore

 +++

 ### Discussion 1 (Tuesday PM)

 * The Tradeoffs of Maintaining Multiple Platforms or Converging on One Repo to Rule Them All
-  * Kate Dohe and Ben Wallberg
+  * Kate Dohe and Ben Wallberg, U of Maryland
 * [DSpace and IIIF](https://gitpitch.com/terrywbrady/dspaceUserMeeting?p=dspaceIIIF)
-  * Suzanne Chase
+  * Suzanne Chase, Georgetown
 * Discussion: DSpace for Beginners
-  * Tom Hutchinson
+  * Tom Hutchinson, Swarthmore

 +++?include=schedule/social.md